-Patients considering neurosurgery (surgery to the brain, spine and/or nervous system) find expert care at the Institute for Neurosciences, which has locations in Staten Island as well as in Brooklyn.
+Patients considering neurosurgery (surgery to the brain, spine, and/or nervous system) find expert care at the Institute for Neurosciences, which has locations in Staten Island as well as in Brooklyn.
 Advances in neurosurgery continue to bring innovative solutions for minimizing pain and risk, both in the minimally invasive surgical procedures and in their outcomes which improve patient's lives.
-NYM neurosurgeons work with precision, care, expertise, using the most advanced and minimally invasive procedures available today for treating a broad range of brain and spine disorders.
+NYM neurosurgeons work with precision, care, and expertise, using the most advanced and minimally invasive procedures available today for treating a broad range of brain and spine disorders.

-Treatment for Parkinson's, MS and Tremors
+Treatment for Parkinson's, Multiple Sclerosis, and Tremors

-Patients with Parkinson's disease, or multiple sclerosis (MS), who can no longer be helped with medication, can often be treated with deep brain stimulation (DBS).
+Patients with Parkinson's disease or multiple sclerosis (MS) who can no longer be helped with medication, can often be treated with deep brain stimulation (DBS).
 This is a minimally invasive procedure which involves the placement of electrodes through a small opening in the skull, connected to a pacemaker implanted in the chest.
 Our neurosurgeons use a computer-guided brain navigation system, along with a highly advanced brain mapping method.
 The stimulator can be turned on or off by the patient or physician, with a remote control device that works painlessly through the skin.

 Treatment for Brain Tumors

 Our neurosurgeons minimize risks in removing brain tumors by using a computerized "GPS" guidance system that allows for smaller openings and a more direct route to the tumor.
 Highly focused radiation, also called stereotactic radiosurgery, is also available.

 Treatment for Back Pain